Coastal Environment Door Hardware: Material & Maintenance for Salt Air & Marine Spray

 Quarterly Inspection (Monthly in Direct Spray Zones)

 - Lubricate moving parts with PTFE dry-film or marine-grade lubricant.
-Avoid oil-based products that attract sand.

 Frequently Asked Questions